unbun/SwerveDrive/README.md

 A simple swerve drive controller for 4 wheel holonomic FRC robots.
 This was written for FRC 2791.

-This uses FRC2791's custom two 2-axis Joystick Class (ShakerGamepad.java) as controllers.
+This library includes functionality with FRC 2791's custom two 2-axis Joystick Class (ShakerGamepad.java) as controllers.

-This was designed to be dropped into whatever structure your team is comfortable using, which is why it's just a helper, not a full drivetrain subsystem.
+This was designed to be dropped into whatever structure your team is comfortable using, which is why it's just a helper, not a full drivetrain object.

 ## How to use: